 The nephrology program at UNMC began in 2007.
 We offer two positions each year through the National Resident Matching Program.

-The clinical facilities utilized by the program include The Nebraska Medical Center, which is a 550-bed facility and the 100-bed Omaha VA Medical Center.
+The clinical facilities utilized by the program include Nebraska Medicine, which is a 550-bed facility and the 100-bed Omaha VA Medical Center.
 The Section of Nephrology directs five outpatient dialysis units and provides care for over 250 chronic dialysis patients, including peritoneal and home hemodialysis.
 The Section of Nephrology plays an active role in the renal transplant program at the University of Nebraska Medical Center, providing consultation/care to patients before, during, as well as long-term follow-up post transplant.
 The transplant program averages approximately 130 kidney and kidney/pancreas transplants annually.

 First-year fellows divide their time between three services: Acute Nephrology, Transplant Nephrology and VA Nephrology.